 Compose a clear and concise offer that leaves no room for confusion.
 Specify your desired purchase price, closing date, and any other relevant terms and conditions.

-Writing a Strong Real Estate Offer
+How to Write a Strong Real Estate Offer

 A real estate offer should be clearly written and contain all transaction terms, and it is advisable to not only have it reviewed by a professional real estate broker, but have them apart of the process from the beginning, for a better road to success.